 Ayers & Cruiks have been getting to know Southend property and the surrounding towns like Rochford for many years.
-With our extensive knowledge that comes from being a local estate agent, we wanted to share our insights to help you find the perfect Rochford property.
+With our extensive knowledge that comes from being a leading estate agent in Essex, we wanted to share our insights to help you find the perfect Rochford property.

-This month we wanted to give you some useful hints and tips for those interested in buying or renting Rochford property.
+Here are our useful hints and tips for those interested in buying or renting property in Rochford.
 After all, it is a town that is steeped in history and full of character.

 Rochford sits to the north of Southend-on-Sea and is sufficiently separated from Rayleigh to preserve its own identity.
 With its mix of countryside and coastline along the seawall, its stylish properties and historic buildings, we know the town of Rochford offers rural living with a modern touch.